jrief/django-websocket-redis/docs/running.rst

 Your NGiNX server is now configured as a scalable application server which can handle a thousand websockets connections concurrently.

+If you feel uncomfortable with separating websocket from normal requests on NGiNX, consider that you already separate static and media requests on the webserver.
+Thus, websockets are just another extra routing to configure.

 .. |websocket4redis| image:: _static/websocket4redis.png
 .. _psycogreen: https://bitbucket.org/dvarrazzo/psycogreen/